DitroniX/WREN-Recliner-Linear-Motor-Controller-IoT-Home-Automation/README.md

 ## Welcome to WREN

-**WREN**, is a compact, Linear Motor Controller which can be easily integrated into IoT Home or Industrial Automation systems, via 2.4 GHz, or 5 GHz Wi-Fi.
+**WREN**, is a compact, Linear Motor Controller Board which can be easily integrated into IoT Home or Industrial Automation systems, via 2.4 GHz, or 5 GHz Wi-Fi.

 The design is in operation around the World and is straight forward to install.